If your cat is constantly begging you for food you are probably wondering why is my Maine Coon always hungry?

 18. Your Maine Coon Has An Underlying Health Condition

-These are the ‘Top 7 Maine Coon Health Problems‘, which this particular cat breed is prone to suffering from.
+These are the ‘Top 7 Maine Coon Health Problems‘, which the Maine Coon cat breed is prone to suffering.

 How Much Should I Feed My Maine Coon Kitten?

 Maine Coon kittens need lots of food to grow to their proper size.
-You should feed a kitten 3-4 portions of food every day, then gradually decrease to two portions a day once they reach 10 months old (source 1).
+You should feed a kitten 3-4 portions of food every day, then gradually decrease to two portions a day once they reach 10 months old.

 Maine Coon Raw Food Diet